ElderCare & Homeschooling

 About the author

-Vicki Bentley, HSLDA educational consultant, advocated for her widowed mother during an extended hospital stay and provided full-time in-home care when her mother was diagnosed with advanced cancer.
+Vicki Bentley, former HSLDA educational consultant, advocated for her widowed mother during an extended hospital stay and provided full-time in-home care when her mother was diagnosed with advanced cancer.
 Vicki also provided occasional respite care for Flo’s mom.

 _________________